SagiMonin/CCA-public/README.md

 3. demo_csgm_stereo+bilaterl_filter_csgm.py: test on middlebury data (3 in data).
 4. demo_sgm_stereo+bilaterl_filter_sgm.py: Adapted SGM on middlebury data (3 in data).

+# How to use
+1. Add all files to path.
+2. Run one of the above demos.
+3. OpenCV for Matlab might need to be installed to load images.

 # Data:

 1. DP-data: